GeminiDRSoftware/astrodata/docs/manuals/progmanual/descriptors.rst

 returns an appropriate object (value or list), using the following rules to avoid unexpected behavior/confusing errors:

-..
-TODO: Need to check if the error messages use "raise ... from ..." appropriately and if the message being used is appropriately descriptive.
+.. todo:: Need to check if the error messages use "raise ... from ..." appropriately and if the message being used is appropriately descriptive.

 * If the |AstroData| object is not a single slice: